 1. Select the relevant site icon on the map or expand the Sites panel.

-2. Click the Edit button for the relevant site.
+2. Click the Edit button

 Latitude and Longitude fields are added to the Sites panel.
 The new coordinates can either be entered in these fields or selected by clicking on the map while the site is in Edit mode.